Employee Relocation or Workforce Mobility?

 - Extended Business Travel (EBT): an assignment of 3 months or less.

-- Short Term: an assignment lasting 6 months to a year. (range may go up to 2 years)
+- Short Term: a temporary assignment lasting 6 months to 1 year.

 For EBT, short term, and long term assignments, repatriation plans have become an industry recognized necessity for effective employee retainment.
 According to Atlas surveys around 40% of expatriate employees leave their sponsoring company after assignment.
 Repatriation seeks to close this gap, and help organizations maximize their workforce investment and retain employees that have acquired substantial knowledge capital.
 Repatriation is a dynamic program area that has wide variation.
 For example, repatriation counseling helps employees returning from international assignment manage culture shock, and re-acclimate to domestic life.
 This may include: